 Assaye Abunie is the founder and executive director of the Multi Media Resources and Training Institute that prepares underserved youth and immigrant populations to use media technology.
 He produced and directed Ethio Youth Media on Comcast Channel 77 and trains diverse youth in media skills.
-He serves all East African populations and believes in the importance of intracultural communication.He represents the Ethiopian & Eritrean communities.
+He serves all East African populations and believes in the importance of intercultural communication via the media.

-Jonathan Kertzer is currently a lecturer in the School of Music at the University of Washington, and was associate professor of music and director of FolkwaysAlive! at the University of Alberta from 2011-2014.
+Jonathan Kertzer is a lecturer in the School of Music at the University of Washington, and was associate professor of music and director of FolkwaysAlive! at the University of Alberta from 2011-2014.
 He has worked in every aspect of the music business, at major and independent record labels, concert and festival production, and artist management.
-Kertzer worked with music and technology for twelve years at Microsoft, where he was audio manager with the multimedia publishing division, and editor and producer with the music download service.
+Kertzer worked with music and technology for 12 years at Microsoft, where he was audio manager with the multimedia publishing division, and editor and producer with the music download service.
 He has a long history in radio, working as music director at radio stations in Seattle, and currently hosts an African program on KBCS in Bellevue/Seattle.

 Jerri Plumridge is working with the Leadership Council to engage local leaders and diverse community members.
 For over 30 years, Jerri led SEEDArts programming, and was in large part responsible for the founding of Rainier Arts Center, Columbia City Gallery, and SEEDArts’ public art program.
 Jerri led two capital campaigns at SEED, coordinated the purchase and renovation of two cultural arts facilities, designed and instituted a variety of youth programs.